 |timesheets||Hiring managers needed to log into numerous different systems to approve timesheets.||Hiring managers only need to log into one system to approve all timesheets regardless of agency.|

 |management information||The trust and its academies had to create their own solution to collect data, often resulting in less detailed information that was difficult to navigate.||Detailed data all in one place giving full visibility of agency spend and greater opportunity for strategies to be put in place to reduce spend.|

 As the contract matures, AWS will work with the trust to continually improve the service and identify ways to further streamline the recruitment process.

 We would recommend any trust consider a managed service – it offers support, transparency and very competitive rates.

 Can we help you?

-To find out more about how a managed service could help your school or trust with your temporary recruitment needs, why not book a free 1:1 session with our commercial team?
+To find out more about how a managed service could help your school or multi-academy trust improve recruitment, why not book a free 1:1 session with our commercial team?

 Simply email the team at firstname.lastname@example.org providing the following information: